aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_1_display-and-graphics.md

      supported compatible screen size (320 dp width), device implementations SHOULD report the next lowest standard Android framework density.

-*    [H-SR] Device implementations are STRONGLY RECOMMENDED to provide users an affordance to change the display size.

 If there is an affordance to change the display size of the device: